SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 You also need to have the correct version of Chrome installed, that can be driven by the Selenium version used in this example.
-It might be necessary to update Chrome or the Selenium version used in this sample, to make the UI automation work.
+It might be necessary to update Chrome or the Selenium version used in this example, to make the UI automation work.

 > *__Note:__ You can also use Firefox or Internet Explorer if you change the Driver